 Third parties, sponsored links and adverts

 By using this website, you agree to the disclosure of collected personal data to carefully selected third-party recipients for the purposes of advertising, marketing and public relations.
-For example, we use services offered by Google, Facebook, Twitter, MailChimp, MailerLite, WordPress, Elegant Themes, InstaFreebie, Wattpad, Goodreads and Amazon, and you can find the privacy policies of each company at the end of this policy.
+For example, we use services offered by Google, Facebook, Twitter, MailChimp, MailerLite, WordPress, Elegant Themes, InstaFreebie/Prolific Works, Wattpad, Goodreads and Amazon, and you can find the privacy policies of each company at the end of this policy.
+We may use your data for the purpose of custom audience generation and the development of targeting criteria for other audiences in advertisements.

-This website may participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for owners of websites to earn advertising fees by linking to Amazon websites.
+This website uses the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for owners of websites to earn advertising fees by linking to Amazon websites.

 We recommend that you read the privacy policies, terms and conditions, and end-user licences relating to all third-party websites/services before using them, to understand how they will use your personal information.
 We’re not responsible for the protection of any information that you give to these websites/services, or any loss, damage or implications that may come from your use of these sites/services and any sites/services they link to.
 You agree to release us from any claims or disputes that may arise from using these websites/services.